 In SEO, you have to make choices to optimize the crawl budget.
 It can sometimes happen that you have to "cut the foot to avoid cutting the leg."
 Indeed, certain pages that are not very strategic can use a lot of crawl, for a too low number of visits.
 Thus, by analyzing this "number of crawls/visits" ratio, you will be able to highlight the pages which consume too much budget compared to what they bring you back.
 You can choose to obfuscate the links that lead to these pages so that robots will no longer see them, or simply remove them from the website if they have no interest to the users.
 This will divert and lead Google's robots to other pages that are more interesting and strategic to you.

 In crawl and log analysis tools like Oncrawl or Botify, you can segment the pages according to the analysis needs.
 This is a crucial operation that will condition all the decisions.
 Thus, you will look at the robots’ behavior on each type of page, and see the targeted actions’ evolution.

 Identify mobile adaptability needs

 Thanks to the data relating to the user-agent, the logs will help you to know if the website switched to the Mobile First Index (MFI).
 If this is the case, you will notice it very quickly: almost all crawls will be carried out by the mobile bot.
 This is important information that will help you determine the priority actions.
 For example, if the website has switched to MFI, then one of the priorities should be improving load times.

-Logs are full of information for every website publisher.
-By crossing their data with a crawler’s data, you will precisely know a website’s health, and the search engine robots’ behavior.
-This is an essential step before diving into an SEO strategy.
-It seems complex at first glance, but it can be understood through experience, and be quite fascinating!
+Logs are therefore a mine of information for every website publisher.
+By crossing their data with that of a crawler, you will know precisely the state of health of your site and the behaviour of the search engine robots.
+This isan essential step before embarking on a natural referencing strategy.
+It may seem complex at first, but it can be approached empirically and can be quite simply fascinating!